CASF Background and History

 - December 18, 2014: The Commission approved Decision 14-12-039 to implement the Public Housing Account grant program pursuant to Assembly Bill 1299.

-- June 21, 2018: The Commission adopted Decision 18-06-032 to implement the CASF Broadband Adoption Account and modify the Public Housing and Loan Account pursuant to Senate Bill 745.
+- June 21, 2018: The Commission adopted Decision 18-06-032 to implement the CASF Broadband Adoption Account and modify the Public Housing and Loan Account pursuant to Assembly Bill 1665.